oVirt/ovirt-site/source/documentation/installing-postgresql-db.html.md

 # Setup PostgreSQL UUID support

 PostgreSQL 8.4 does not install uuid generation functions by default.
-In order to use those functions, you will have to install it manually, by running:
+In order to use those functions, you will have to install it manually:

       > psql -d engine -U postgres -f /usr/share/pgsql/contrib/uuid-ossp.sql